itsLawrey/Portfolio/ytp_divider/readme.md

 # Youtube playlist maker
->One of my side projects, there are multiple files here which make it possible via the YouTube API, to fetch an existing public playlist from youtube into a json file.
+>One of my side projects, there are multiple files here which make it possible via the YouTube API, to fetch an existing public playlist from youtube into a json file / insert content of a json file into a playlist

+>I made this because I had a huge playlist of songs, and wanted to better compartmentalise them, but doing so by hand seemed annoying.

 >You can then specify your own playlist to insert the songs into, keeping the original order.